caleb-mook/caleb-mook.github.io/Guessing.md

 The program then asks the player to choose a number between 1 and 10.
 The program then recieves the players answer.
 The answer is then checked to to see if it is valid (between 1 and 10 and numerical characters).
-If the answer is invalid, the program prints "Please try again" and the player is asked again
+If the answer is invalid, the program prints "Please try again" and the player is asked again.
 This repeats until the answer is valid.
 If the answer in valid, it is checked to see if it equals the random number.
 If the players answer is wrong, it is then checked to see if its too high or too low.